 Divorce Mediation Costs?

 Because mediation does not involve protracted courtroom litigation, it can be a less expensive option than traditional divorce proceedings for many divorce parties.
 But this is not necessarily the case in every circumstance.
 It just depends how many sessions are necessary for an agreement to be reached.
 Some parties settle quickly.
 Other parties might require many sessions.
 In some cases, the parties might try mediation without success.

 Because any agreement that is entered into is legally binding if the court approves it, it is still wise to have legal counsel on your side to ensure that your interests remain protected throughout the process.
 It is also vital to understand the pros and cons of entering into any settlement.
 The reality is that a mediator does not represent either party and cannot render legal advice, nor can they present a settlement agreement in court.

 A divorce does not have to involve a lengthy battle between two sides.
 Mediation offers an amicable alternative for certain couples.
 To find out if this option might be right for you, contact us online or call 855-805-0595.
-With office locations throughout Missouri, Illinois, Kansas, Oklahoma we are here to help you meet all of your family law needs.
+With office locations throughout Missouri, Illinois, Kansas, Oklahoma and Nebraska we are here to help you meet all of your family law needs.